-This half-day symposium provides an excellent way for clinicians and medical students to gain an understanding of nanotechnology, the current advances in the field, and the prospects for translating these advances to the clinic.
+This symposium provides an excellent way for clinicians and medical students to gain an understanding of nanotechnology, the current advances in the field, and the prospects for translating these advances to the clinic.

 The Nano Boot Camp for Clinicians is offered free of charge and is open to any interested clinician or student.
-It is generally held on Northwestern's Chicago campus in late fall.

 For information about the next Nano Boot Camp for Clinicians, please click here.